graf10a/Kaggle-Santander-Customer-Transaction-Prediction/README.md

 *Language:* Python

 The competition is still on-going.
-As soon as I have something to share (script or Jupyter notebook file), it will be added to this repository.
+As soon as I have something to share, a script or a Jupyter notebook file, it will be added to this repository.
 Currently, the repository contains the following files:

 1. README.md -- this file.
 2. Santander_EDA_Simple_Modeling.ipynb -- a Jupyter notebook containing exploratory data analysis of the data and some baseline modeling.
 The list of models: